 Each bearing type displays characteristic properties, based on its design, which makes it more, or less, appropriate for a given application.
 For example, deep groove ball bearings can accommodate radial loads and axial loads.
-These bearings, which are also available in the SKF Energy Efficient performance class, can be manufactured with tight geometrical tolerances and are available in quiet running variants.
+These bearings, which are also available in the SKF Energy Efficient performance class, can be manufactured with a high degree of running accuracy and are available in quiet running variants.
 Therefore, they are preferred for small and medium-size electric motors.

 Spherical and toroidal roller bearings can accommodate very heavy loads and are self aligning.
 These properties make them popular for applications, where there are heavy loads, shaft deflections and misalignment.

 Since several factors have to be considered and weighed when selecting a bearing, no general rules can be given.
 The following factors are the most important to be considered when selecting a standard bearing: